Menu

 Dangers of Asbestos in Ceiling and Floor Tiles

 Asbestos-containing products like ceiling and floor tiles pose serious health risks.
-If a person inhales asbestos, the fibers can lodge in the body, causing mesothelioma or other cancers and diseases.
-Asbestos ceiling and floor tiles have different compositions and levels of risk.
+If a person inhales asbestos, the fibers can lodge in the body.
+This may lead to mesothelioma or other cancers and diseases.
+Asbestos ceiling and floor tiles have different compositions and exposure risk levels.

 There is no safe level of asbestos exposure.
-Even low levels of exposure may cause lung cancer, mesothelioma or asbestosis.
+Even low levels of exposure may cause mesothelioma, lung cancer or asbestosis.

 02. List of Asbestos Ceiling Tiles